Orcomp/DemoWebsite/documentation/gettingstarted/gettingStarted.md

 The wording in the column header is insignificant but will need to mapped to the required fields during the project creation.

+**NOTE**: The start and end time values must have valid values (i.e. Rantt does not accept NULL or blank values), and the end time must be equal or greater than the start time.

-Other fields may be included and will be available as contextual information associated with the operation.
+More columns can be included and will be available as contextual information associated with the operation.
 The visibility of these additional fields can be fully customized.
 An example of a csv file with multiple fields is shown below.

 ![More details](img/rantt_operations2.png)